Actuarial-Control-Cycle-T1-2026/group-page-showcase-galaxy-gi-team/README.md

 The primary datasets used in this analysis were provided in the Project Data section of the case study.
 These datasets included historical claims information for the hazard areas, macroeconomic data and prospective data.
 Qualitative data from the Online Encyclopedia Entries was also utilised to create assumptions for prospective data, based on risk hazards in each solar system.

 Significant data cleaning was required before modelling to ensure the datasets were suitable for statistical analysis.
 Data cleaning performed was the removal of negative values and missing claim information and the cleaning of data outside the ranges defined in the Data Dictionary.
 The missing claim information was removed to maintain data accuracy and sufficient data observations remain.
-Hence, through these procedures we have ensured accurate, appropriate and reliable data is inputted into our models.
+Hence, through these procedures, we have ensured accurate, appropriate and reliable data is inputted into our models.

 See example code to ensure data is appropriate as per the Data Dictionary